Links on Android Authority may earn us a commission. Learn more.

 The best charging cables you can get

-A good charger is only one part of the equation when it comes to ensuring that your device is charging as quickly and efficiently as possible.
+A good charger is only one part of the equation to ensure that your device is charging as quickly and efficiently as possible.
 Playing an equally important role is the charging cable.
 Charging cables might all have the same ports and look similar.
 However, there are a lot of charging speeds, standards, and capabilities to be aware of.

 Things to know

-The unfortunate truth is that USB-C is still a mess in 2020, even though it is the current standard.
-Not every cable is made equal and some can be downright dangerous for your device.
+The unfortunate truth is that USB-C is still a mess in 2022, even though it is the current standard.
+Not every cable is made equal, and some can be downright dangerous for your device.
 It’s gotten much better than what the situation was three or four years ago, but there are things you should look out for.

 - USB-IF: USB-IF (USB Implementers Forum) announced a Certified USB Charger Compliance and Logo Program back in 2016 to offer USB chargers for compliant USB-C devices.
 Looking for “certified by USB-IF” or the USB-IF logo is one of the ways to check whether a third-party cable is a good choice.

 - USB 2.0/3.0/3.1/Thunderbolt 3: Currently, we have cables that could be compatible with USB 2.0, USB 3.0, and USB 3.1 (Gen 1 and Gen 2), with the version number defining function and speed.
 USB 3.2 and USB 4 standards were also introduced recently.
-The oldest, USB 2.0 offers a theoretical transfer speed of up to 480Mbps.
-3.0 and 3.1 Gen 1 ups that to 5Gbps and USB 3.1 Gen 2 doubles that.
-Finally, Thunderbolt 3 is the fastest by far with an impressive theoretical data transfer speed of 40Gbps.
+The oldest, USB 2.0, offers a theoretical transfer speed of up to 480Mbps.
+3.0 and 3.1 Gen 1 boosts that to 5Gbps, and USB 3.1 Gen 2 doubles that.
+Finally, Thunderbolt 3 is the fastest by far, with an impressive theoretical data transfer speed of 40Gbps.